About the Llŷr Project

 Location of Project

-The Llŷr wind farm is a proposed floating offshore wind development in the Celtic Sea, within Welsh Waters, offshore from the Pembrokeshire coastline.
-At its closest point, the boundary of the proposed area for lease for the Project is approximately 38 km from the Lundy Island shore and 31 km from the Welsh coastline and consist of two 50 km2 “areas of search” for the location of the wind farms.
+The Llŷr 1 & 2 wind farms are proposed floating offshore wind developments in the Celtic Sea, within Welsh Waters, offshore from the Pembrokeshire coastline.
+At its closest point, the boundary of the proposed area for lease for the Projects is approximately 38 km from the Lundy Island shore and 31 km from the Welsh coastline and consist of two 50 km2 “areas of search” for the location of the wind farms.
 The eventual extent of area occupied will be reduced following the appropriate site investigation and detailed design work.

-The project will comprise two 100MW demonstration projects using two different floating offshore wind platform technologies:
+Llŷr 1 & 2 will comprise of two demonstration projects using two different floating offshore wind platform technologies:

-- Each project will have up to two offshore export cables to landfall
+• Each project will have up to two export cables within one export cable corridor to the landfall location at Freshwater West

 Turbine Design